Leveraging a paradigm shift in Data & AI to transform ways of working in the control room.

 Our Proposal

-We will develop novel, disruptive ideas across the water treatment lifecycle, looking specifically for solutions that the latest generation of data and AI innovations have taken from impossible to feasible.
+We will develop novel, disruptive ideas for a future-proofed control room allowing operators to proactively manage systems with actionable insights, supporting decisions with data.
+We want solutions that the latest generation of data and AI innovations have taken from impossible to feasible, for example:

-We will critique existing industry practices, examine successes in other industries and learn from speakers at the cutting edge of data engineering to develop disruptive proposals across three key pillars:
+We will critique existing industry practices, examine successes in other industries and learn from speakers at the cutting edge of data engineering to develop innovative proposals across the domain:

-This sprint will bring together experts from all areas of the water project lifecycle alongside specialists in data engineering, software development and AI.
-This sprint aims to break down silos – the most successful data innovations will come from merging ideas at the intersection of design, engineering and operations.
+This sprint aims to bring together experts in diverse areas and break down silos – the most successful data innovations will come from merging ideas at the intersection of design, engineering and operations.

 Target Audience